kloskin/HolidaysPHP/README.md

 >login: admin@admin.com <br />
 >password: admin

-Holiday Employee Allocation System application is a tool built in PHP and utilizing the Bootstrap framework, designed to help businesses and organizations efficiently organize and manage their available workforce.
-The purpose of this application is to effectively allocate tasks or substitutions to employees when others are unavailable for various reasons, such as vacation, illness, or other commitments. <br />
+**Holiday Employee Allocation System application is a tool built in PHP and utilizing the Bootstrap framework, designed to help businesses and organizations efficiently organize and manage their available workforce.
+The purpose of this application is to effectively allocate tasks or substitutions to employees when others are unavailable for various reasons, such as vacation, illness, or other commitments.** <br />

+1.2
+2.3124
+3.5asdas
+4.5aads

 1.**Login and Authorization**: The application starts with a login page where employees and management can log in using their unique credentials.
 The system is protected against unauthorized access.